UpasanaAbhishek/review-classification/README.md

 # review-classification
 Aiming to build a text classifier using Python packages.

+So far, I've only fit a Naive Bayes classifier.
 This is a work in progress.

 ### Citing the paper for the dataset: